Ahmed-Y-Wardany/Machine-Learning-First-Project/README.md

 # Student Score Prediction System

 This project implements a machine learning system to predict student scores in Math, Reading, and Writing based on various demographic and educational factors.
-The system uses Linear Regression models and provides a user-friendly web interface built with Streamlit.
+The system uses Linear Regression models and provides a user-friendly web interface built with Streamlit, Click[ Here ](https://machine-learning-first-project-ayw.streamlit.app/)To Try Streamlit UI.

 ## Features